ilefM/ohmyzshConfig/README.md

 ### Copy my configuration file

-Copy the configuation file `zshrc` into your `.zshrc` config file in your home folder to get the same settings and the look of the screenshot above (You dont need to copy everyting)
+Copy the configuation file `zshrc` into your `.zshrc` config file in your home folder to get the same settings and the look of the screenshot above.
+You dont need to copy everyting, just the lines 11 to 22 and the last one.

 I used this website to get the icons code by importing the file of the font we downloaded above :